tgstation/tgstation/code/modules/reagents/chemistry/fermi_readme.md

 	///Hard check to see if the reagents is presently reacting var/isReacting = FALSE
 ```
+- chem_temp is the temperature used in the `datum/chemical_recipe`

-pH is a result of the sum of all reagents, as well as any changes from buffers and reactions.
+- pH is a result of the sum of all reagents, as well as any changes from buffers and reactions.
+This is the pH used in `datum/chemical_recipe`.
-isReacting is a bool that can be used outside to ensure that you don't touch a reagents that is reacting.
+- isReacting is a bool that can be used outside to ensure that you don't touch a reagents that is reacting.
-previous_reagent_list is a list of the previous reagents (just the typepaths, not the objects) that was present on the last handle_reactions() method.
+- previous_reagent_list is a list of the previous reagents (just the typepaths, not the objects) that was present on the last handle_reactions() method.
 This is to prevent pointless method calls.